roblanf/phypapers/README.md

 3. On the left hand navigation bar, click "My Flows"
 4. Up the top, click 'Import', then 'Import Package (Legacy)'
 5. Upload the `bluesky_literature_bot.zip` file, then click 'Create as new', then the blue 'Save' button
+6. If there are other rows in the "Review Package Content" table beyond the `bluesky_literature_bot`, you have to review those too.
+For each one, just click the link under the `import setup` column, then follow the instructions and click the blue 'Save' button.
+7. When you've done every row, the 'Import' button at the bottom will turn blue.
+Click it.
+Wait for your bot to import.

 Next you just have to edit a few of the variables at the top of the template: